Frequently Asked Questions

 Yes, hot and humid!

-The weather in Thailand classified as the hot season lasts from March to June when higher relative temperatures and occasional rain are the norm.
+The weather in Thailand and India classified as the hot season lasts from March to June when higher relative temperatures and occasional rain are the norm.

 Southern Thailand receives perhaps only two or three weeks of “cool” weather (25 dgrees) in late December or early January.